Educating, Inspiring, and Motivating Christian Women

 In 1880 Fanny went to India as the first fully equipped female medical missionary sent from England.
 Her first destination was Jabalpur in the central part of India.
 Owing to some complications she traveled to Bhagalpur.
 She spent four and a half years in Bhagalpur pouring her whole energy into working in the dispensaries and attending several thousand patients a year.

 In 1887 Fanny returned home to England for a short furlough.
-After this she accepted an appointment in Kashmir specifically in order to work with the women there.
+After this she srinagar__india_mapaccepted an appointment in Kashmir specifically in order to work with the women there.
 She rented a little house close to Srinagar, the chief city in that area, and opened a dispensary.
 She was immediately pressed from all sides for help.
 In the first year she treated five thousand patients.
 At least two thousand heard the Gospel.

 Fanny opened another small house for a hospital.
 This house was outside of the city